PM lauds Microsoft plan for NZ data centre, but details sketchy

-Microsoft's plan to open its first data centre in New Zealand was lauded by Prime Minister Jacinda Ardern at daily Covid-19.
+Microsoft's plan to open its first data centre in New Zealand was lauded by Prime Minister Jacinda Ardern at her daily Covid-19 briefing.

 "It signals to the world that NZ is open for business."